Times can get tough. No doubt about it. Maybe a job loss slashes your income. Maybe a must-pay medical expense crops up. Maybe an investment tanks.

 Government Programs to Help Pay Your Mortgage

-The federal government also provides resources for people who are unable to pay their mortgage, though a number of its programs designed for mortgage relief during the COVID-19 pandemic are winding down as the pandemic subsides.
+The federal government also provides resources for people who are unable to pay their mortgage, though a number of its programs designed for mortgage relief during the pandemic ended after the COVID-19 National Emergency was declared over in 2023.

 Other government programs that can help: